 The Board shall accept, in lieu of examination and (other) requirements, a certificate from a national certifying organization certifying that the applicant:

 (C) Is designated by that organization as a journeyman plumber … ; and

 (D) Has not been disciplined or otherwise disqualified by the organization.

 While there are no direct reciprocity agreements in place, you may be eligible to do plumbing work in the area if you’ve already been certified as a journeyman plumber and are in good standing with a nationally recognized trade organization, non-union sponsor, or registered labor union.

 Washington, D.C.
 Plumbing Journeyman License Requirements

 Interested in doing contract work as a plumber in D.C.?
-Here’s a handy sheet to guide you through the process.
 You’ll need to apply for a plumbing journeyman license online.
 You’ll want to register as a new user, then follow the directions to complete your application.
 If you have any questions during this process, you can contact a customer service representative at (866) 270-9817.